mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/validation/index.md

 username=<USERNAME>&country=<COUNTRY>
 ```

-Then,the Apache web server redirects us to `/account.php` and sets the `user`
+Then, the Apache web server redirects us to `/account.php` and sets the `user`
 cookie to a specific value.

 It turns out that the `user` cookie is set to the MD5 hash of the username we